a-morales/kwm/README.md

 to be executed when *Kwm* starts.
 This file can be used to blacklist applications and specify
 a variety of settings, as well as run any command not restricted to *Kwmc*.

-*Kwm* can set all of these settings while it is running, and so live testing of options is possible
+*Kwm* can apply all of these settings during runtime, and so live testing of options is possible
 before writing them into the config file.

 A sample config can be found within the [examples](examples) directory.